-Nevertheless, the financial environment for local government remains challenging; with ongoing uncertainty over the financial framework for local government in England and both the anticipated and as yet unseen consequences of the coronavirus pandemic which emerged in the closing days of the 2019/20 financial year and has overshadowed the beginning of this.
+Nevertheless, the financial environment for local government remains challenging; with ongoing uncertainty over the financial framework for local government in England and the long-term impacts of the coronavirus pandemic which emerged in the closing days of the 2019/20 financial year, escalated throughout this past year and continued to overshadow the beginning of this.
 In response, we are redoubling our efforts, investments and services where these are most needed to support our communities without hesitation, whilst maintaining a watchful eye on reviewing the 10-year financial plan to ensure ongoing resilience and strength.